The next Master’s Comprehensive Exam will be administered on campus on March 31 in HELC 9 from 1:00 to 5:00.

 The master’s comprehensive exam in Educational Leadership requires the candidate to (a) reflect on the 36 semester hours of coursework in relation to the Principal TExES domains and competencies, (b) apply the Principal TExES competencies to real-life situations experienced during practicum or internship field work, (c) describe how the candidate will achieve the nine competencies in his/her own principalship, and (d) analyze personal and professional strengths and weaknesses and devise a plan for continued improvement.
 These four written responses will be required in each of the nine principal competencies (a total of 36 written responses) during the four hour timed exam.
 The exams are graded blindly (i.e., the candidates’ names are not included on any documents to be graded) in accordance with the master’s comps grading rubric.
 Results are reported to the candidates within two weeks of the administration of the exam.

-Testing venues from which candidates may choose include (a) on-campus proctored testing, (b) online proctored testing, or (c) approved alternative site proctored testing.
-Candidates are expected to make their preference when completing the online registration for the exam.
+Testing venues from which candidates may choose include on-campus proctored testing or online proctored testing.
+Candidates are expected to state their preference when completing the online registration for the exam.